stephenmcd/mezzanine/docs/device-handling.rst

 any referenced template path with the device specific sub-directory name if a user agent matches one of the strings specified for the device.
-For example if a user agent matches the ``mobile`` device set of templates, a reference to ``blog/index.html`` will be changed to call ``select_template(["mobile/blog/index.html", "blog/index.html"])`` under the hood.
+For example if a user agent matches the ``mobile`` device set of templates, a reference to ``blog/index.html`` will be changed to the list ``["mobile/blog/index.html", "blog/index.html"]`` under the hood.

-To achieve this, a request's user agent string (via the template context) must be accessible at the time a template name is passed to Django's template loading system.
-Mezzanine therefore provides its own implementation of the following Django functions which are all context aware and should be used in place of their Django counterparts when developing custom functionality for a Mezzanine based project or application.
+To achieve this, the middleware ``mezzanine.core.middleware.TemplateForDeviceMiddleware`` catches Django ``TemplateResponse`` responses, and changes the template list prior to the response being rendered.
+As such, any views you implement should return ``TemplateResponse`` objects.
+The table below lists Mezzanine versions of Django features that can be used to ensure a ``TemplateResponse`` is returned.

 ==================================================  =============================================
 Django                                              Mezzanine
 ==================================================  =============================================
-``django.shortcuts.render_to_response``             ``mezzanine.utils.views.render_to_response``
+``django.shortcuts.render``                         ``mezzanine.utils.views.render``
 ``django.template.Library().inclusion_tag``         ``mezzanine.template.Library().inclusion_tag``
-``django.template.loader.get_template``             ``mezzanine.template.loader.get_template``
-``django.template.loader.select_template``          ``mezzanine.template.loader.select_template``
 ``django.views.generic.simple.direct_to_template``  ``mezzanine.core.views.direct_to_template``
 ==================================================  =============================================

-Mezzanine also provides replacements for the ``extends`` and ``include`` template tags however this is implemented transparently with no changes required to your code.